amirfarjam/Hypercube/auto-levelling.md

 [LJ12A3-4-Z/BY PNP DC6-36V Inductive Proximity Sensor](http://www.banggood.com/LJ12A3-4-ZBY-PNP-DC6-36V-Inductive-Proximity-Sensor-Detection-Switch-p-982679.html?rmmds=myorder)

+Some work at 5V but from my experience it's best to run them according to their spec levels.
+You can use a voltage divider to limit a higher voltage down to 5v if need be.

 - Put hotend nozzle flat to bed
-- Use a 1mm object to slide under the probe and now place probe just above the 1mm object.
-Making sure that when I remove the object the probe doesnt drop down.
+- Use a 1mm object to slide under the probe and adjust the probe to be touching the top of the object.
+Make sure that when you remove the object the probe isn't resting on it and drops down when you pull away
-- Tighten probe nuts with two spanners or two pliers.
+- Tighten probe nuts with spanners or pliers etc.

 ##Auto level the bed (using AUTO_BED_LEVELING_BILINEAR, 3x3 grid)